Teens are an important part of the YouTube community. Here are some useful tools and friendly tips for staying safe on YouTube.

 - Remember "The Grandma Rule": Is what you're filming or posting something you'd want your grandmother, boss, future employer, parents or future in-laws to see?
 If not, it's probably not a great idea to post it.

 - Once a video has been posted online, you never know who might see it.
 If it's copied or re-posted, you might not be able to remove every copy.

 - Prevent dangerous or uncomfortable situations: Don't post something just because someone else asked you to.
 Also, please don't try to meet anyone you have "met" online without consulting with a trusted adult first.

 - Use YouTube's privacy features: YouTube has features to help you limit who can see the videos you post.
 Protect your privacy by setting personal videos to 'private' or 'unlisted'.

 - Visit our Privacy and safety settings page to explore some of the tools available to help you manage your experience on the site.

-Please note, children under 13 years are not permitted to set up a YouTube account.
+Please note that children under 13 years of age are not permitted to set up a YouTube account.